mariotaku/ALSLayouts/README.md

 ## License

-ALSLayouts is available under the MIT license.
+ALSLayouts is available under the Apache license, version 2.
 See the LICENSE file for more info.

 ## Donation